 2. Support underage drinking prevention efforts in your school and community.
 These might be sponsored by organizations such as Students Against Destructive Decisions (SADD), Mothers Against Drunk Driving (MADD), or other community prevention organizations and coalitions.

-3. Learn more strategies by reading some of the publications and visiting the websites listed on the Virginia Rules website.
+3. Learn more strategies by reading some of the publications and visiting the websites listed on this website.

 What is tobacco?